econia-labs/econia/doc/doc-site/docs/overview/matching.md

 ## Self match behavior

-Econia's matching supports configurable self match behavior, with a self match defined as a hypothetical fill where taker and maker assets are derived from the same market account.
+Econia's matching engine supports configurable self match behavior, with a self match defined as a hypothetical fill where taker and maker assets are derived from the same [market account].
 Hence since [limit orders] and [market orders] can both fill as a taker, they require one of the following self match behavior flags:

 | Flag             | Behavior during self match     |